joomeok/VIWO/README.md

 # VIWO (Visual-Inertial-Wheel Odometry)

-Loosely Coupled Visual-Inertial-Wheel Odometry (VIWO)
+A Proposal for Odometry of a Greenhouse Robot